ap190/WhatDoYouMeme/README.txt

 ================================================================

-Login: ap70

 ### Project Vision
 ================================================================
-For the purpose of this project, I wanted to implement a fun DApp that would give me the opportunity to see how we take the contracts we built in something like the CryptoBears project and turn them into a fully functioning DApp.
+For the purpose of this project, I wanted to implement a fun DApp.
 I wanted to create a never-ending, public, distributed, blockchain-based game of the card game What Do You Meme(https://whatdoyoumeme.com/), where participants compete to create the funniest meme by pairing the best Caption Card with the Photo Card in play.